cns-iu/edx-learnerpathway-modeling/README.md

-# EdX Learner Pathway Modeling: Using K-Medoid Clustering and Long Short-term Memory Networks
+# EdX Learner Pathway Modeling: Applications of K-Medoid Clustering and Long Short-term Memory Network Models

 To clone the repository: